nsaghatelyan/test_gallery/readme.txt

 If you think, that you found a bug in our [WordPress Photo Gallery](https://huge-it.com/wordpress-photo-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.5 =
+* 1) We have fixed the broken shortcode bug that appeared in some issues
+* 2) Fixed the reported bug with the titles that did notdisplay in Justified View
+* 3) Fixed the issue on thumbs when on hover it showed default title

 = 2.0.4 =
 * We have added the 8th new view called Mosaic.